Universal holographic Wilson loops in 3d SCFTs: Examples

-In this subsection we will study two different field theories corresponding to two different orbifolds of $Q^{1,1,1}$.
-The first example we study is a two-node quiver with $N_f$ fundamental matter, while the second example is a four-node quiver.
+In this subsection we will study three different field theories corresponding to two different orbifolds of $Q^{1,1,1}$ and one orbifold of $Q^{2,2,2}$.
+The first example we study is a two-node quiver with $N_f$ fundamental matter, while the second and third examples are given by four-node quivers.

 We start our analysis with the holographic dual to AdS$_{4}\times Q^{1,1,1}/\mathbf{Z}_{N_{f}}$ in eleven-dimensional supergravity.
 This is a $U(N)\times U(N)$ non-chiral field theory with vanishing CS levels.
 It consists of two pairs of bifundamental fields $A_{i}$ and the conjugate $B_{i}$ fields with $i=1,2$ that transform in $(N,\bar{N})$ and $(\bar{N},N)$ respectively, as well as $N_{f}$ pairs of fundamental $\phi^{(1)}_{j}, \phi^{(2)}_{j}$ and anti-fundamental $\tilde{\phi}^{(1)}_{j}, \tilde{\phi}^{(2)}_{j}$ chiral multiplets with $j=1,\dots,N_{f}$ \cite{Benini:2009qs}.
 We summarize this matter content in the quiver diagram of this model in Figure \ref{fig:quiver Q111 Nf}.